 - Never share confidential information: Do not share confidential information with anyone through any medium, including email messages and telephone calls.

-One of the key aspects in handling phishing is to have an anti-phishing software.
-This software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
-In most cases, the anti-phishing software is integrated with the web browser and email clients in the form of a toolbar that correctly displays the name of the website you are visiting.
+The anti-phishing software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
+In most cases, the software is integrated with the web browser and email clients in the form of a toolbar that correctly displays the name of the website you are visiting.
 This toolbar enables you to identify the fraudulent websites that disguise as genuine websites.
 Usually, the anti-phishing software is bundled with an antivirus software or Internet security suite.